VirtCode/serene-aur/server/README.md

 ```

 #### Using `gpg-agent`
-If you want to store your private key in a more secure way, for example in a hardware device, you can use the `gpg-agent` as your keystore and let the server find the key from there.
+If you want to store your private key in a more secure way, for example in a hardware device, you can use the `gpg-agent` as your keystore and let the server use the key from there.

 To use this, you'll need to have a `gpg-agent` running and accessible to the server.
 The agent will then be exposed to the server inside the container via a bind mount to its socket.
 It is recommended to start your gpg-agent via your init system or something similar.